 The amount of money in an account at the start of the business day, including all deposits and withdrawals posted the previous night, whether or not the funds have been collected.
-See "collected balance."
+See collected balance.

-A open bank account in which transactions can be made; usually an account that has had activity within the last 3 years.
+An open bank account in which transactions can be made; usually an account that has had activity within the last 3 years.

 A nationwide funds transfer network that enables participating financial institutions to electronically credit, debit and settle entries to bank accounts.

 An arrangement that automatically moves funds from your account to another internal or external account on a date you choose; for example, every payday.

 An arrangement that automatically deducts funds from your account (usually a checking account) on the day you choose in order to pay a recurring bill (for example, a car loan payment or a mortgage payment).

 The amount of money in your account that is available for immediate use.

 The sum of all the daily account balances during an accounting period (usually a monthly statement cycle) divided by the number of days in the same period.
 May be used to determine whether a monthly maintenance fee applies or whether your account qualifies for special services or discounts.
 See minimum daily balance.

 A Bank of America branch office.
 There are thousands of Bank of America banking center locations.